-All HDMI cables are basically the same in that no matter what version you have, they connect an audio/video source device (cable box, Blu-ray player, gaming console, or other media player) to your TV.
-It allows a data signal to be sent from your media player to your TV.
+HDMI cables transfer both high definition audio and video over a single cable and make sure you can use your new HD TV or projector to its full capabilities.
+All HDMI cables are essentially the same in that no matter what version you have, they connect your HD TV and audio/video devices such as Blu-ray player, Xbox, Playstation, Apple TV, or other media players.
+They basically allow a data signal to be sent from your media device to your TV.

-Currently wireless HDMI can wirelessly deliver up to 1080p60 HD (not 4k) quality video from your media player to your TV.
-The beauty is that there is no lag or loss of quality — you simply lose the messy cables and clutter.
+Wireless video HDMI can wirelessly deliver up to 1080p60 HD (not 4k) quality video from your media player to your TV, and supports 2 channel stereos with ultra-low latency.

 Transmitters and receivers typically are available in a kit, like Actiontec’s MyWirelessTV2, so there are no worries of assuring you have all the needed components.